eabdullin/optimouse-quest/README.md

-# OptimouseQuest: Synthetic Dataset for Goal-Oriented Question Generation in Optimization Dialogs
+# OptimouseQuest
+The dataset from the paper "Synthetic Dialogue Dataset Generation using LLM Agents" by Abdullin et al.

 ## Abstract
 Linear programming (LP) problems are ubiquitous in various real-world scenarios.
 OptimouseQuest aims to facilitate the development of conversational agents that assist users in formulating linear models for these problems.
-Using prompt engineering, two agents are developed: one simulates a conversational agent and the other, a user.
+Using prompt engineering, two agents are developed: one simulates a conversational agent and the other a user.
 The agents engage in dialogues based on text descriptions of linear problems from NLP4Opt, generating sample conversations that can serve as a baseline for future work.

 ## Dataset Structure
 Human Annotated folder - the dialogues from the DEV subset of NLP4Opt with human evaluation(28 dialogues).